cybermaggedon/gnucash-uk-vat/README.md

 ## Privacy

 `gnucash-uk-vat` is hosted by you.
-It runs on your computer, accesses information from your accounts, and forwards data using the HMRC APIs.
+It runs on your computer and accesses information from your accounts.

-Everything is within your control.
-No other network systems are used, and no information is transmitted to other parties.
+In **direct mode**, all data flows directly between your software and HMRC services.
+No other network systems are involved.

+In **proxy mode**, all data also flows directly between you and HMRC, with the sole exception of credential provisioning.
+A proxy operated by this project acts as a mediator so that HMRC application credentials are provisioned to you using our security credentials, without revealing those credentials to anyone else.
+No information is stored by us in this process.
+The proxy source code is included in this repository and can be inspected.
+All other interactions -- VAT submissions, API access, and so on -- are done directly between your software and HMRC services.

-Additional data (configuration and credentials) is stored on your filesystem under your control and you should manage the credential files as you would any password or other secret.
+Configuration and credentials are stored on your filesystem under your control and you should manage the credential files as you would any password or other secret.

 ## Licence

-Copyright (c) 2020-2021, Cyberapocalypse Limited Copyright (c) 2021-2024, Accounts Machine Limited
+Copyright (c) 2021-2026, Cybermaggedon

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by